 ICAO competency framework means a competency framework, developed by ICAO, is a selected group of competencies for a given aviation discipline.
 Each competency has a associated description and observable behaviours.

-Instrument flight time (Applicable until 2 November 2022) means time during which a pilot is piloting an aircraft solely by reference to instruments and without external reference points.
+Instrument flight time means time during which a pilot is piloting an aircraft solely by reference to instruments and without external reference points.